Why ShellHub Uses Docker

 In a nutshell...

-Whether deploying ShellHub on a single-board computer, a virtual machine, or a cloud instance, Docker ensures a consistent and reliable experience, regardless of the underlying hardware or operating system.
+Whether deploying ShellHub on a single-board computer, a virtual machine, or a cloud instance, Docker helps provide a more consistent deployment experience across supported Linux environments.